cpllab/rnng-incremental/README.md

 This repository implements word-synchronous beam search with fast-tracking (Stern et al. 2017; Hale et al., 2018) for Recurrent Neural Network Grammars (Dyer et al., 2016).

+## Set up the repository

+Please download the latest version of [Dynet](https://github.com/clab/dynet) and put it in the root folder of this repository.

+## Model training and evaluation

 Please refers to the original [RNNG](https://github.com/clab/rnng) repository for instructions on model training and evaluation.
 Notice that since the code here uses [Dynet](https://github.com/clab/dynet), the flag `--cnn-mem` in the commands will need to be changed to `--dynet-mem`.

+## Estimate word surprisals

 ### Unkify input sentences: